pgcentralfoundation/pgrx/docs/src/contributing/pgrx-internal.md

 ## pgrx-tests
 This currently contains both our test support framework and the actual test suite.

-Fortunately, the way this works is _almost_ magic enough to simply happen if you run `cargo test`.
+Fortunately, the way `#[pg_test]` works is magic enough to simply happen if you run `cargo test`.
-Unfortunately, due to the way that `#[pg_test]` works, the placement of test code is extremely constrained in terms of where it must be in code.
-Thus we have this additional crate.
+Unfortunately, due to the way that `#[pg_test]` works, the placement of test code is extremely constrained in terms of where it must be in files.
+This is part of why we have this additional crate.

 ## pgrx-examples
 Various example extensions one can define using pgrx.